vperez10/very_best_associations/README.md

  - Venue neighborhood_id should be present
  - Neighborhood name should be present
  - Neighborhood name/city combination should be unique
+ - Favorite user_id, venue_id, and dish_id should be present.

 ## Part 2: Add Associations